 8. Play!
 Preferably in a completely unstructured manner

-Bet you didn’t expect this one right?
+Bet you didn’t expect this one, right?
 We all know that play is incredibly important for children’s development, but did you know that it is also very important for adults to play?
-We’re almost always too busy or try to be too serious to engage in play, but have you tried rolling down a hill recently?
+We’re always too busy or try to be too serious to engage in play, but have you tried rolling down a hill recently?
 It’s a freaking great time!

 9. Brainstorm that idea that has been on your shelf for ages

 If you’re anything like me, then you have a few ideas for side projects lying around.
 Spending more time inside, you might find it harder to come up with fresh inspiration.
 So I recommend going for a walk or exercising before you attempt this idea.
 Or even better, try the 8th positive thing to do when stuck at home and play!

 Inspiration is hard to force, but when it hits, I recommend having your bullet journal (see idea 3) handy, and most importantly, don’t be afraid to write down the silly idea as well.
 These often lead to the best and newest ideas.

 10. Start that Blog/YouTube channel/Podcast that you have been dreaming about

 There is no better time to try things that don’t need to have a positive outcome than now.
 As we’re all stuck inside, people are not expecting the best quality of content.
 They expect you to be in your living room or garden and for once, perfection is not something you can obtain.
 Therefore you can truly embrace that done is better than perfect.

 I know everyone and their dog has been saying that this is the perfect time to start a new project.
 This can be annoying as hell!
 I’m personally despising people that have been putting how much they are getting done in the day on their insta’s.
 Feel free to unfollow or mute these people if it is making you feel like sh*t.
 When attempting this, check back in with idea nr.
 1, listening to your body.
 Only do what feels right.

 11. Focus on life admin that you’ve avoided for ages.